MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-email.md

 ## Troubleshoot

-For errors that can occur while processing consent to an application, see [Understanding Azure AD application consent experiences](/azure/active-directory/develop/application-consent-experience) and [Unexpected error when performing consent to an application](/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-error).
+For errors that can occur while processing consent to an application, see [Understanding Entra ID application consent experiences](/azure/active-directory/develop/application-consent-experience) and [Unexpected error when performing consent to an application](/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-error).

 If your bot doesn't return a 200 OK HTTP status code within 15 seconds in response to an incoming email message, the email channel will try to resend the message, and your bot may receive the same email message activity a few times.
 For more information, see the [HTTP details](v4sdk/bot-builder-basics.md#http-details) section in **How bots work** and the [troubleshooting timeout errors](https://github.com/daveta/analytics/blob/master/troubleshooting_timeout.md) article.